 The cover was chosen because it’s a striking and appropriate image.
 It’s a genuine poster from the 1930s and the scene is of the terrace at the Mena House, one of the hotels covered at length in the book.
-The original poster was designed by the graphic artist Ihap Hulusi Gorey.
+The original poster (above) was designed by the graphic artist Ihap Hulusi Gorey.
 Born in Cairo in 1898 to a Turkish family, Hulusi left Egypt to study art in Munich before setting up his own studio in Istanbul in the latter half of the 1920s.
 He was one of the first graphic designers of modern Turkey and a fervent supporter of nationalist leader Kemal Atatürk.
 He was hugely influential, initially producing endless propaganda and educational posters for the new republic, later doing a lot of work for major international brands such as Cinzano, Haig whisky and Fernet Branca.
-At some point he was also commissioned to produce a series of posters for the Egyptian government, shown below, one of which we adapted for the cover of Grand Hotels.
+At some point he was also commissioned to produce a series of posters for the Egyptian government and Misr Air, some of which are below.